Portugal Crypto Tax: The Ultimate Guide for 2026

 03/ Capital gains tax (Category G)

-This is an exception, though.
-The tax exemption and deferral don’t apply if you’re a tax resident outside the EU, the European Economic Area, or a country without a tax information-sharing agreement with Portugal.
+There is an important exception to keep in mind.
+These tax benefits, both the one-year exemption and the deferral on crypto-to-crypto trades, do not apply if you are a tax resident outside the EU, the European Economic Area, or a country that does not share tax information with Portugal.

 Cryptocurrency Tax Laws in Portugal